Best Compliance Software for Domestic Builders (UK 2026)

 Choose The Site Book if…

 For a standard homeowner job - house extension, loft conversion, kitchen fit - the CDM 2015 §14(1) domestic client rules put the duty-holder responsibilities on you as the contractor.
 The Site Book is built for exactly that audience.
 Plain-English CPP and RAMS, a simple homeowner-readable brief, and document output a homeowner can actually understand without an H and S qualification in the room.
-Thirty pounds a month flat.
+Starter is £0 for your first project; Pro is £39/month or £360/year.

 Recommended for: Domestic client (homeowner) projects under CDM 2015 §14(1)